Pat Metheny... Best Advice To Learn Jazz GuitarJun 29, 2020

 Download my free 3-Month Project Planner worksheet and print it up.
 You can use this to help you plan out the big picture of what you want to accomplish during your three-month project, help you break it down into the smaller goals you want to accomplish during each of the three months, and use the action steps checklist to list out all of the small things you need to accomplish during this time period and check them off as you complete them.
 It's the same sheet I use to organize my own ventures.

-Right now I'm using it to help me create a new series of courses and study materials for The Melodic Triads Study Group and to map out when I want to launch those new courses, how much time I have to build each one, and what all the tiny little steps are that I need to accomplish in order to get these materials ready for the group.
+Right now I'm using it to help me create a new series of courses and study materials for The Melodic Triads Approach and to map out when I want to launch those new courses, how much time I have to build each one, and what all the tiny little steps are that I need to accomplish in order to get these materials ready for the group.
 Will I fall behind schedule and miss some of the deadlines I'm setting for myself.
 Probably.
 But it gives me something to strive for, and it lets me know immediately if I've gotten off track and what I need to do to catch up.
 But if I didn't have this planner sitting on my desk and reminding me everyday what I need to accomplish, it might take me two or three times as long to get it all done.

 This is when we need to get really mature about things.
 Step 1 is just about dreaming.
 Step 2 is about narrowing that dream down to most important achievable goal we can get through in the next three months.
 But here in Step 3 we need to really start working.
 We need to be disciplined and consistent.
 We need to get down in the mud every day (or as close to every day as possible) and start moving us toward the finish line of our three-month project.